pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/tutorials/organizing-your-project.rst

     We have explored the details of publishing your application to the web

 You should now know enough to begin working on the prototype for our Recipe Website.
+The prototype will implement the layout.

+We only want to worry about putting placeholder text in in the grids.
+We will NOT concern ourselves with fancy css or images yet.

+By the end of this tutorial you will have reviewed the following topics:

+- Use the starter scaffold as a starting point for our application
+- Create a global layout using the jinja2 templating language
+- Make use of jsonify and request methods
+- Use the `pjax`_ library for smart ajax based page reloads

 Setting up the Flask Starter Scaffold
 --------------------------------------------